VTree3/HCILAB/README.md

 # HCILAB
 One of the lab projects for HCI (Human Computer Interaction) Class.
 Our goal is to make a simple advertisement using Adobe Animate.

 The .fla file is inside the zipped file due to github's size constraint.
-Alternatively, the web can be accessed using the HTML file inside the repository.
+Alternatively, the website can be accessed using the HTML file inside this repository.